jesajx/digital_forensics_research_literature_overview/README.md

 * TODO include theses, books, standards and tools?
 * TODO tag quality of paper?
 * TODO tag outdatedness of paper?
+* TODO dead conferences
+* TODO include papers from non-DF-specific journals and conferences? e.g. IEEE Access.
+* TODO use citation graphs to find more venues (openalex, crossref, etc.)?
+* TODO use keyword search or not?

 ## Sources (for DOIs)
 * Digital Investigation: